Do you feel like you need another filling every time you see the dentist? But why do you need them? And how do these fillings actually benefit you?

 What Does Decay Feel Like?

 You may first notice a cavity when you feel a mild sensitivity to cold or hot liquids or to sweet foods or drinks.
-If not treated at that stage, the tooth decay may then progress to prolonged sensitivity to hot or cold foods and drinks, and discomfort when biting or chewing.
-Eventually, tooth decay will manifest as an electric sensation or sudden sensitivity when eating certain foods and may eventually lead to constant pain that lasts for hours and must be relieved using medication.
+If not treated at that stage, the tooth decay may progress to prolonged sensitivity to hot or cold foods and drinks.
+Then it will cause discomfort when biting or chewing.

 How Does the Dentist Choose A Filling?

-What Should I Expect After A Filling?
+What Should I Expect After a Filling?

-Preventing Tooth Decay
+How to Prevent Tooth Decay

 How Long Will My Filling Last?

-If you are in the Long Island, NY area and would like a consultation about a possible cavity or any dental concern, schedule at our Riverhead (631- 591-3243), Roslyn (516-801-6777) or Nesconset (631-724-0094) offices today.
+Visit Bella Smiles for a consultation about a possible cavity or any dental concern you have.
+Schedule a dental exam at our Riverhead (631- 591-3243), Roslyn (516-801-6777) or Nesconset (631-724-0094) offices today.